theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/J+  NSg/J+ .
 >
 #
 > “ I    thought it       would , ” said the Cat      , and vanished again .
 # .
-ISg+ NSg/V   NPr/ISg+ NSg/VX . .
+ISg+ NSg/V   NPr/ISg+ VX    . .
 V/J  D+  NSg/V/J+ .
 V/C V/J+     P     .
 >
 #
 > Alice waited a   little     , half       expecting to see   it       again , but     it       did not   appear ,